CryptoManufaktur-io/rp-ha/README.md

 # rp-ha

 Highly available Rocketpool deployment
 =======

-This is currently experimental and partially working.
+This is currently experimental, and tested successfully.

 Architecture:
 - Rocketpool "stack" in docker swarm or k8s.
 This repo has been tested on docker swarm; k8s would require some adjustments, though likely nothing too drastic.
 One copy of each service runs; on a HA deployment with multiple managers and workers, ideally across multiple AZs, the failure of one node just means those rocketpool services get "spun up" on another node.
 - Two or more execution clients - Geth or others that the node operator trusts.
 TLS-encrypted is assumed by haproxy in this example, I am using eth-docker for that.
-- Two or more consensus clients - tested with Lighthouse and Teku, should work with Nimbus.
+- Two or more consensus clients - tested with Lighthouse and Teku, haven't tried with Nimbus.
 TLS-encrypted is assumed by haproxy in this example, I am using eth-docker for that.
 Prysm would require changes because it doesn't do https://.
 - Shared storage is a must.
 NFS works; or any other shared-storage idea for k8s.

 Files in this repo.